Todd adapted Nobel winner Knut Hamsun's 1894 novella Pan as an evening-length solo song-cycle for composer Andy Vores.

 Panic explores themes of solitude, longing and madness as it tells the story of a newcomer to an isolated mountain town, his entanglements with its taciturn women, the sacrifice of his dog, and the madness that's unleashed.

 The "one man opera" premiered in May 2014 by Florestan Recital Project, in collaboration with University of Minnesota’s School of Music: Aaron Engebreth, baritone and Alison d’Amato, pianist.
-The performance was not recorded.
+More here.

 It was Todd's first text for musical setting.